-During this webinar we will consider what it means to be an ally in the employment context and we will give practical examples of how employers can promote allyship.
+During this webinar we consider what it means to be an ally in the employment context and we give practical examples of how employers can promote allyship.
 Genuine inclusion and diversity cannot be achieved by strategies, policies and procedures alone – action needs to be taken.

 - Kate Meadowcoft, Employment Partner at DWF

 - Merryn Roberts, Senior International HR Manager, at Cintra Global